Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Method

 The estimated noise rate \(\epsilon\) can then be integrated into certain noisy-label algorithms to train the models of interest as mentioned in \cref{sec:introduction}.
-Despite its effectiveness shown in \cref{fig:motivation_graph}, such a two-phase process might be inefficient.
-In addition, the inference of noise rate \(\epsilon\) might associate with the identifiability issue when estimating the clean-label \(Y\)~\citep{liu2022identifiability}, i.e., there exists multiple sets of \(\rho\) and \(\theta_{y}\), where each set can explain the observed noisy-label data equally well.
+In addition, the inference of noise rate \(\epsilon\) might be associated with the identifiability issue when estimating the clean-label \(Y\)~\cite{liu2022identifiability}, i.e., there exists multiple sets of \(\rho\) and \(\theta_{y}\), where each set can explain the observed noisy-label data equally well.
 Such issues are addressed in the following subsection.